-We can transfer funds to employers for new Apprenticeship starts.
-This can include new recruits as apprentices or existing employees wanting to develop their skills by undertaking an Apprenticeship.
-We are not able to transfer funds for Apprenticeships that have already started.
+We are able to transfer levy funds to other employers for apprenticeships that are new apprenticeship recruits or existing employees wanting to develop their skills by undertaking an apprenticeship.
+We are not able to transfer funds for apprenticeships that have already started.

-- Voluntary, Community and Social Enterprise (VCSE) sector serving Staffordshire residents.
+- a voluntary, community and social enterprise (VCSE) sector organisation serving Staffordshire residents

-- Staffordshire schools that do not pay into our apprenticeship levy.
+- a Staffordshire school that does not pay into our apprenticeship levy

 To gain maximum benefit from the levy funds, applications will be prioritised using the following criteria:

-- Priority 2: Creating Apprenticeship opportunities for 16-18 year olds with no access to funding as part of the Growth and Skills strategy.
+Creating apprenticeship opportunities for 16-18-year olds with no access to funding as part of the growth and skills strategy.

-- Priority 4: Creating Apprenticeship opportunities in known skill shortage areas within the County.
+Creating apprenticeship opportunities in known skill shortage areas within the county.

-Priority will be given to those applications where there is an offer of some additional activity to support young people in disadvantaged groups such as providing, bursaries for care leavers; mentors; work experience placements; work tasters; guaranteed interviews etc.
+Priority will also be given to those applications where there is an offer of some additional activity to support young people in disadvantaged groups such as providing bursaries for care leavers, mentors, work experience placements, work tasters etc.